gardener/gardener/docs/development/local_setup.md

 ## Installing Minikube

 You'll need to have [minikube](https://github.com/kubernetes/minikube#installation) installed and running.
+> Note: Gardener is working only with self-contained kubeconfig files because of [security issue](https://banzaicloud.com/blog/kubeconfig-security/).
+You can configure your minikube to create self-contained kubeconfig files via:
+> ```bash
+> minikube config set embed-certs true
+> ```

 Alternatively, you can also install Docker for Desktop and [kind](https://github.com/kubernetes-sigs/kind).